 Public Storage (PSA) Gains As Market Dips: What You Should Know

 Wall Street will be looking for positivity from Public Storage as it approaches its next earnings report date.
-In that report, analysts expect Public Storage to post earnings of $3.52 per share.
-This would mark year-over-year growth of 24.82%.
+On that day, Public Storage is projected to report earnings of $3.56 per share, which would represent year-over-year growth of 26.24%.
 Meanwhile, our latest consensus estimate is calling for revenue of $931.51 million, up 21.41% from the prior-year quarter.

 Any recent changes to analyst estimates for Public Storage should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 4.75% higher.
-Public Storage is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 5.15% higher.
+Public Storage is currently sporting a Zacks Rank of #2 (Buy).

-Digging into valuation, Public Storage currently has a Forward P/E ratio of 25.09.
-For comparison, its industry has an average Forward P/E of 14.95, which means Public Storage is trading at a premium to the group.
+Valuation is also important, so investors should note that Public Storage has a Forward P/E ratio of 24.68 right now.
+This represents a premium compared to its industry's average Forward P/E of 15.11.

-We can also see that PSA currently has a PEG ratio of 3.03.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The REIT and Equity Trust - Other was holding an average PEG ratio of 2.68 at yesterday's closing price.
+Also, we should mention that PSA has a PEG ratio of 4.03.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+PSA's industry had an average PEG ratio of 2.74 as of yesterday's close.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 153, which puts it in the bottom 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 110, which puts it in the top 44% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.